Closures & Hours Changes

 Exercises for COPD can be done nearly anywhere.
 They are often done as part of a pulmonary rehabilitation program.

 Exercises for COPD are simple to do and take little time.
-They generally consist of aerobic exercises, which increase oxygen flow to your muscles, and upper and lower body exercises, which strengthen muscles.

 Current as of: